CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments

 We have seen in Figures~\ref{fig:theta2185} and \ref{fig:theta219} that the effects of the CP-violating phase in processes with a virtual exchange of charged scalars can be arbitrarily suppressed when the two charged bosons are nearly degenerate in mass, avoiding then the EDM constraints.
-Such phenomenon can be understood as an equivalent of the GIM mechanism \cite{Glashow1970}. {The typical funnel shape of the allowed region along the mass diagonal for the EDM constraints illustrates again the impact of the GIM-like cancellation mechanism driven by the charged Higgs boson mass degeneracy. } More specifically, the mass degeneracy of $H^{\pm}_{2}$ and $H^{\pm}_{3}$ affects the CP-violating phase and the mixing angle ($\delta$ and $\theta$) to be non-physical.
-The internal charged Higgs propagator that begins and ends on a fermion line brings one factor of $X_i^*$, $Y_i^*$ or $Z_i^*$ and one factor of $X_i$, $Y_i$ or $Z_i$.
-The combinations $X_iX_i^*$, $Y_iY_i^*$, and $Z_iZ_i^*$ are purely real and would not contribute to CP-odd observables, and then only the combinations $X_iY_i^*$, $X_iZ_i^*$ and $Y_iZ_i^*$ (or their complex conjugates) are involved in the observables.
-For instance, the terms like $X_iY_i^*$ in the rotation matrix of charged Higgs in the Democratic 3HDM can be expressed as: \bea X_i Y_i^* = - \frac{U^{\dagger}_{1i} U_{i2}}{U^{\dagger}_{11} U_{12}}, \eea where $i = 2$ or 3.
+Such phenomenon can be understood as an equivalent of the GIM mechanism and the allowed region along the EDM constraints shows a funnel shape is again presenting the impact on GIM-like cancellation mechanism generated by charged Higgs mass degeneracy.
+More specifically, the degeneracy of $H^{\pm}_{2}$ and $H^{\pm}_{3}$ affects the CP-violating phase and the mixing angle ($\delta$ and $\theta$) to be non-physical.
+The fermion line connection with the internal charged Higgs propagator brings one factor of $X_i^*$, $Y_i^*$ or $Z_i^*$ on one side and one factor of $X_i$, $Y_i$ or $Z_i$ on the other side.
+The combinations $X_iX_i^*$, $Y_iY_i^*$, and $Z_iZ_i^*$ are purely real and would not lead any CP-odd terms, and then only the combinations $X_iY_i^*$, $X_iZ_i^*$ and $Y_iZ_i^*$ (or their complex conjugates) are correlated to the CP-odd observables.
+For instance, the terms like $X_iY_i^*$ in rotation matrix of charged Higgs in the Democratic 3HDM can be expressed as: \bea X_i Y_i^* = - \frac{U^{\dagger}_{1i} U_{i2}}{U^{\dagger}_{11} U_{12}}, \eea where $i = 2$ or 3.
 In this case, $U_{1j} = v_j/v$ affects the denominator to be real under construction.
-The sum over the two charged Higgs bosons that can appear in the contributing diagrams are involved from the computation of the CP-odd observables in this context, yielding
+The contributing diagrams would take the sum of two charged states which is involved in the computation of the CP-odd observables in this context, yielding

-where $f(M_{H^\pm_i})$ represents the dependence of the diagram on the specific charged Higgs boson mass.
+where $f(M_{H^\pm_i})$ is relate to the diagram on the specific charged Higgs boson mass.
 In the limit of mass degeneracy scenario which gives $M_{H^\pm_2} =M_{H^\pm_3} = m$, we could have: